Your Source for Everything You Need to Know About Solar.

 New York State will provide a 25% income tax credit up to $5,000 that can be used until fulfilled.
 Excess credit may be carried forward for five years.

-The Federal government will provide a 30% tax credit, uncapped, on any system regardless of size and not exclusive to main residences.
-This offer will be decreased to 26% in 2020, 22% in 2021 and 10% for commercial systems or third-party-owned residential placed in service after 1/1/2022 and 0% for residential host-owned.
-Excess credits may be carried to the following five years after purchase.
+As of January 1st, 2021, the Federal government will provide a 26% tax credit, uncapped, on any system regardless of size and not exclusive to main residences.
+This offer will decrease to 22% in 2023.

 Qualifying solar energy equipment is eligible for a cost recovery period of five years.
 For equipment on which an Investment Tax Credit (ITC) grant is claimed, the owner must reduce the project’s depreciable basis by one-half the value of the 30% ITC.
 This means the owner is able to deduct 85 percent of his or her tax basis.